dminustin/laravel-api-factory/README.md

 - Postman collection

 All my Laravel`s projects I have one pain: there is necessary to create routes, controllers, validators and such more routines.
 From project to project I have to do same actions.
 For this purpose, I wrote a composer component that helps me to make easily all of my tasks.
 I hope that my component will be helpful for other Laravel programmers.
+I will be glad to any feedback, comments, suggestions

 ### The general philosophy is: